Winter SUP paddling tips from SUP My Race

 Check The Conditions

 The first tip and the most important.
 Triple-check the conditions before you go out, preferably with more than one forecasting app, and again before you get your paddle wet.
-If conditions look less than ideal then consider paddling another day.
-Winter is not a time to challenge your paddling skills, it is a time to use the skills you have developed in warmer, easier conditions.
+If conditions look less than ideal, then consider paddling another day.
+Winter is not a time to challenge your paddling skills; it is a time to use the skills you have developed in warmer, easier conditions.

-Low temperatures bring ice which presents more than one challenge, yes it can damage a board but moving ice can also cut you off from your start or finish point.
-Ice requires vigilance on the water, always keep an eye on any moving ice, be aware of where that ice might move and never underestimate the speed it will move once it gets going, it can, and will, move faster than you can paddle.
+Low temperatures bring ice, which presents more than one challenge.
+Yes, it can damage a board, but moving ice can also cut you off from your start or finish point.
+Ice requires vigilance on the water.
+Always keep an eye on any moving ice, be aware of where that ice might move and never underestimate the speed it will move.
+Once it gets going, it can, and will, move faster than you can paddle.

 Ice can be much more unpredictable on a sunny day.
-A degree or two increase in temp will cause cracks and splits in ice, combine that with a gentle breeze and off it goes!
+A degree or two increase in temp will cause cracks and splits in ice; combine that with a gentle breeze and off it goes!

-Ice is also unpredictably thick at the edges which is a consideration when paddling near, or through it.
-If given a choice I will always paddle around ice, finding a different way when my path is blocked.
-If I have no choice then I will carefully drop to my knees and slowly paddle through, looking for cracks or previously broken ice for a path.
+Ice is also unpredictably thick at the edges, which is a consideration when paddling near or through it.
+If given a choice, I will always paddle around ice, finding a different way when my path is blocked.
+If I have no choice, then I will carefully drop to my knees and slowly paddle through, looking for cracks or previously broken ice for a path.

-And ice will form on your board while paddling, be super-careful taking a step back for a turn or you will find yourself in the water faster than you can read this!
+And ice will form on your board while paddling, be super-careful taking a step back for a turn, or you will find yourself in the water faster than you can read this!

 It gets hard to move around the board sometimes.